Inedo/inedo-docs/BuildMaster/deployments/patterns/blue-green.md

 ## How to Perform Blue-Green Deployments in BuildMaster

-We created a blue-green sample application ([HDars-BlueGreen](https://buildmaster.inedo.com/applications/34/)) that you are free to navigate.
-It's also avaiable as an [Importable Application](https://proget.inedo.com/feeds/BuildMasterSamples) for your own instance.
+We created a blue-green sample application that you can create in your own instance of BuildMaster.
 This application lets you visualize which release are Blue and Green (or undecided) as well as shows you what's in Blue and Green:

 ![Blue-green application overview](/support/documentation/_resources/2019/blue-green/application-overview.png)